Gabriel Allon

-Character biography
+Biography

 Allon is portrayed as a sabra whose first language was German.
-He was raised Jewish, albeit in a secular home in the Jezreel Valley, and was not familiar with Shabbat candles until he saw them as an adult.
-That his parents, specifically his mother Irene, were Holocaust survivors (from Berlin) is a thread throughout the series.
-His mother's unwillingness to discuss her Holocaust experience is often alluded to, it being a part of what makes Allon such a good spy and master of secrets.
-Beyond his being a Holocaust survivor, not much is known of Allon's father beyond his death in the Six-Day War and that he was born and raised in Munich.
+He was raised Jewish, albeit in a secular home in the Jezreel Valley kibbutz of Ramat David and was not familiar with Shabbat candles until he saw them as an adult.
+That his parents, specifically his mother Irene, were Holocaust survivors (she was from the Charlottenburg district of Berlin) is a thread throughout the series.
+His mother's unwillingness to discuss her Holocaust experiences is often alluded to, and that it is a critical part of what makes Allon such a natural spy and master of secrets.
+Beyond his being a Holocaust survivor, not much is known of Allon's father aside from his name being Greenberg, and that he was a Munich-born intellectual who was later killed in the Six-Day War.
+It is mentioned that Allon remembers him as a gentle, kind father who never struck him, except on the one occasion when Gabriel continually pressed him to talk about his experiences in the Holocaust.

 According to Shamron, Gabriel's name was chosen for a reason: "Your mother named you Gabriel for a reason.
 Michael is the highest [angel], but you, Gabriel, are the mightiest.
 You're the one who defends Israel against its accusers.
-You're the angel of judgment -- the Prince of Fire."
+You're the angel of judgment – the Prince of Fire."

 Several books in the series make reference to Allon's linguistic versatility, and it is confirmed that he speaks fluent English, French, German, Hebrew, and Italian as well passable Arabic and Spanish.
-In The Prince of Fire, Silva lets the readers know that German, which Allon speaks with the Berlin accent of his mother, is his first language and remains the language of his dreams.
+In Prince of Fire, Silva lets the readers know that German, which Allon speaks with the Berlin accent of his mother, is his first language and remains the language of his dreams.
 According to press for The English Girl, Allon is in his 60s.

-Allon's grandfather was a well-known Berlin-based German Expressionist painter who passed his talents on to his daughter (Gabriel's mother) before he was killed at Auschwitz in January 1943.
+Allon's maternal grandfather, the fictional Viktor Frankel, was a well-known Berlin-based German Expressionist painter who is said to have been a disciple of the real-life Max Beckmann and who passed his talents on to his daughter (Gabriel's mother) before he was killed at Auschwitz in January 1943.
 She, in turn, passed these talents to Gabriel.

-Allon served in the army and chose to attend the Bezalel Academy of Art and Design.
+Allon served in an elite infantry unit and chose to enroll at the Bezalel Academy of Art and Design after completing his conscription service instead of extending his IDF service to accept a post in a special forces unit.
+In Moscow Rules, Allon states under interrogation in Lubyanka by the FSB that he fought in the Yom Kippur War and 1982 Lebanon War.